STF1998/Desk20/report/evaluation.md

 </tr>
 </table>

-This helped pick up minor bugs, including:
+This helped pick up minor bugs which, we have since fixed.
+These include:
 - issues with the glass filling up animation
 - issues with the font and size of some of the text on the about page
 - compatability issues with browsers focused on loading the lottie animations correctly.
+Specifically, the user Agent in the league component was detecting Chrome as Safari.

 As outlined above, one area that was also picked up was the compatability with different browsers.
 Having researched online, we realised this is a common error when working with Angular-CLI.
 Therefore, this was included as part of key areas of functional testing below.